-Finding Vegan, Allergy-Friendly Chocolate
+Finding Dairy-Free Chocolate

 When it comes to the chocolate, this recipe uses both cocoa powder and bittersweet chocolate.
 Most cocoa powders will be naturally vegan; they rarely contain any dairy or egg-based ingredients, but it never hurts to double check.
 I always keep Trader Joe’s unsweetened cocoa powder in stock at home and used it for these brownies.